Parham-Golshan/Address_Parser/README.md

 1 - run the project by **flask run** command in one terminal

 2 - run the tests using **python -m unittest tests.test_parser** in another terminal

+- Please make sure your virtual environment is activated in the second terminal too.

+## Postman Collection
+You can test the app by postman, using the postman collection in the **postman_collection** directory.

+Thank you